When Trackers Date Fish: A Benchmark and Framework for Underwater Multiple Fish Tracking: Introduction

 \section{Introduction}

-Fish behavior monitoring and group dynamics analysis form essential technical foundations for marine ecological research, aquaculture optimization, and fishery resource management \cite{cui2024fish, huang2018fish}.
-With advancements in computer vision and deep learning, underwater multiple fish tracking (MFT) has emerged as a core technology for efficient, non-invasive observation \cite{zeng2023fish, li2018real}.
+\textit{A tracker's greatest challenge is not merely to find a fish, but to arrange a ${\textbf{date}}$ with the same fleeting shadow—\textbf{a perfect alignment of time and space}.} \begin{flushright} \textit{(Preface)} \end{flushright} Fish behavior monitoring and group dynamics analysis form essential technical foundations for marine ecological research, aquaculture optimization, and fishery resource management~\cite{cui2024fish, huang2018fish}.
+With advancements in computer vision and deep learning, underwater multiple fish tracking (MFT) has emerged as a core technology for efficient, non-invasive observation~\cite{zeng2023fish, li2018real}.
 It enables quantitative analysis of fish movement patterns, group interactions, and environmental adaptation mechanisms by continuously tracking and associating individual targets across video sequences.
-MFT offers significant applications in endangered species protection, aquaculture density optimization, and marine ecosystem modeling \cite{jager2017visual, wang2022real}.
+MFT offers significant applications in endangered species protection, aquaculture density optimization, and marine ecosystem modeling~\cite{jager2017visual, wang2022real}.

-MFT is a specialized application of multiple object tracking (MOT), presents unique challenges in underwater environments \cite{hassan2024multi, dendorfer2021motchallenge}.
+MFT is a specialized application of multiple object tracking (MOT), presents unique challenges in underwater environments~\cite{hassan2024multi, dendorfer2021motchallenge}.
 It aims to generate continuous trajectories of individual fish through reliable identification across video frames.
-Unlike single fish tracking, MFT must distinguish between numerous similar-looking fish and maintain consistent identity assignments despite rapid direction changes and frequent occlusions \cite{bewley2016simple, zhang2022bytetrack}.
-The ability to resolve confusion between morphologically similar individuals in varying water conditions becomes critical to successful fish tracking, particularly in dense shoaling scenarios where individuals frequently cross paths \cite{sun2022dancetrack}.
+Unlike single fish tracking, MFT must distinguish between numerous similar-looking fish and maintain consistent identity assignments despite rapid direction changes and frequent occlusions~\cite{bewley2016simple, zhang2022bytetrack}.
+The ability to resolve confusion between morphologically similar individuals in varying water conditions becomes critical to successful fish tracking, particularly in dense shoaling scenarios where individuals frequently cross paths~\cite{sun2022dancetrack}.